VGamezz19/react-native-sketch-draw/README.md

 1. `$ npm install react-native-sketch-view --save` or `$ yarn add react-native-sketch-view`
 2. `$ react-native link react-native-sketch-view`
 3. For iOS, open your application in Xcode.
-    1. Drag `SketchViewContainer.xib` into your application project.
+    1. Drag `SketchDrawContainer.xib` into your application project.
-    2. Click on Copy Bundle Resources and add `SketchViewContainer.xib`.
+    2. Click on Copy Bundle Resources and add `SketchDrawContainer.xib`.

 You can change color with prop `toolColor={'#color-CSS-Hexa'}`.